-Incorporates the CRC over 8-bits of a 32-bit word into a Cyclic Redundancy Checksum.
+Incorporates the CRC over N-bits of a 32-bit word into a Cyclic Redundancy Checksum.
 The instruction has four operands.
-Similar to CRC the first operand is used both as a source to read the initial value of the checksum and a destination to leave the updated checksum, and there are operands to specify the the polynomial (p) to use when computing the CRC, and the data (d) to compute the CRC over.
-Since on completion of the instruction the part of the data that has not yet been incorporated into the CRC, the most significant 24-bits of the data are stored in a second destination register (r).
-This enables repeated execution of CRC8 over a part-word.
+Similar to CRC the first operand is used both as a source to read the initial value of the checksum and a destination to leave the updated checksum, and there are operands to specify the the polynomial (p) to use when computing the CRC, the data (d) to compute the CRC over, and the number of bits (n).

-Executing Bpw CRC8 instructions in a row is identical to executing a single CRC instruction.
-The CRC8 instruction is provided to complete the checksum over messages that have a number of bytes that is not a multiple of Bpw, or for messages where the start is not aligned.
+The CRCN instruction is provided to complete the checksum over messages that have a number of bytes that is not a multiple of Bpw, or for messages where the start is not aligned.